Team AckoOct 25, 2022

 The Insurance Regulatory and Development Authority of India (IRDAI) states that an employee can convert the group cover to an individual health insurance plan with the same insurance company after completing the required formalities.

 That being said, the insurance provider has the full right to decide on the terms and conditions of the new policy.
 This option of switching from group insurance to individual insurance is offered only by a few insurance companies and employers.
 Hence, you need to check with your employer if there is an option to remain with the same insurer, except that it will be converted to an individual insurance plan.

 You may have to pay an extra premium and may have to provide a medical certificate to change over from group to individual health insurance.
 Please note that this process is not mandatory, and it is the insurance company’s decision to offer the conversion or not.

 There can be two situations.
-First, you can switch the Group Health Insurance to Individual Insurance.
+First, you can switch the Group Health Insurance Plan to Individual Insurance.
 Second, you can buy private health insurance for you and your family.
 Here are some questions to ask before you quit the current job for a new opportunity: